Sumit4374/Sumit4374/README.md

 </div>

 I love building reliable backends with Java and Spring Boot, and modern, responsive UIs with React and TypeScript.
-I also enjoy tinkering with hardware—Arduino and ESP32‑CAM projects keep me c[...]
+I also enjoy tinkering with hardware—Arduino and ESP32‑CAM projects keep me curious.
+I'm actively learning and open to opportunities as a Java Developer.

 - 💼 Open to: Java Developer (Intern/Junior) roles
 - 🌱 Learning: Spring Security (JWT), Spring Data JPA, Testing (JUnit/MockMVC), Docker, CI/CD